-Six schools transferred to Academy status during 2011/12.
+- Three schools transferred to Academy status during 2012/13 (six transferred in 2011/12).
 From the point at which schools become academies, they are largely financially independent of the Authority.
 Income and expenditure in respect of these schools is only included in the Authority's accounts up to the date on which they entered into Academy status.
 Schools that have become Academies will receive Dedicated Schools Grant and other funding direct from the Department for Education.
-In addition, school buildings, together with the relevant school reserves and any other relevant assets or liabilities are transferred to the schools, and so will not be included in the Authority's balance sheet at 31 March 2012.
+In addition, school buildings, together with the relevant school reserves and any other relevant assets or liabilities are transferred to the schools, and so will not be included in the Authority's balance sheet. - A one-off £10m payment was made into the London Borough of Hounslow Pension Fund.
+Accounting rules applying to pension contributions mean that this payment does not have an impact on the Comprehensive Income and Expenditure Statement.
+Instead, the contribution is charged as a cost to the general fund through the Movement in Reserves Statement.
+This cost forms part of the employer's pension contributions paid figure.
+More information about the pension fund costs, assets and liabilities can be found in Note 15.